RobPruzan/React-Django-Skeleton-/README.md

 git clone https://github.com/<your-username>/React-Django-Skeleton
 cd React-Django-Skeleton
 ```
-Next, install the Python dependencies:
+Next, install the Python dependencies (if you have a virtual enviornment, now is when you should turn it on):

 ```bash